Meet Pastor William Carpenter

 William considers himself a citizen of the entire United States, having been born in Wisconsin, raised in Texas, spent 13 years in the Seattle area, and 10 years in Florida before coming to this area.
 A trained musician, he holds an undergraduate degree in music education and has graduate level training from the University of Washington at Seattle in Vocal Performance.
 William taught vocal music in the public schools for many years.
 As a performer, he worked with numerous local and regional companies performing opera and musical theater for over 25 years.

-Pastor William heard the call of Jesus 14 years ago and prior to coming to Wesley, he served as Worship Leader and Lay Leader for his home church in Florida.
+Pastor William heard the call of Jesus 18 years ago and prior to coming to Wesley, he served as Worship Leader and Lay Leader for his former home church in Florida.
 He also served for 4 years as Lay Delegate from the Northeast District to the Florida Annual Conference’s yearly conference event.